 Robert X. Fogarty is a speaker, advocate, and social entrepreneur.
-He facilitated the completion of evacuation landmarks -Evacuspots- in New Orleans and started the Dear World storytelling organization.
+He facilitated the completion of hurricane evacuation landmarks -Evacuspots- in New Orleans, founded the Dear World storytelling organization, co-developed the Mary Beth Hotel and is the artist behind Son of a Ghost.

 Robert X. Fogarty is a speaker, advocate, and social entrepreneur.
-He facilitated the completion of evacuation landmarks -Evacuspots- in New Orleans and started the Dear World storytelling organization.
+He facilitated the completion of hurrican evacuation landmarks -Evacuspots- in New Orleans, founded the Dear World storytelling organization, co-developed the Mary Beth Hotel and is the artist behind Son of a Ghost.

 Early life and education